 We’re looking for a data vis writer to join our communications team, 4–5 days a week.

 You can join remotely from the time zones around Berlin (GMT, CET, or EET) or get a desk in our Berlin office.
-We’re looking for someone who can start as soon as possible (August 2022 at the latest).
+We’re looking for someone who can start as soon as possible (before October).

 What you’ll be doing

 You’ll use words to tell potential users, new users, and long-term users what they should know about Datawrapper and data visualization.
 You’ll work on a few or all of the following:

 - Social media: Post new blog posts and other valuable content on Twitter, LinkedIn, and Facebook, and interact with our followers.

 - Feature announcements: Explain new Datawrapper features (and how best to use them) to existing and potential customers.

 - Weekly Data Vis Dispatch: Find the best data visualizations published in the last seven days and collect them to serve as inspiration for the community.

 - Help your coworkers prepare their Weekly Charts: support them in writing a well-structured article about a topic they’re interested in.
 Help them find the right words, maybe even help them to analyse their data and to improve their data visualizations for the article.
 (You, too, will write Weekly Charts from time to time!)

 - Website content: Keep our website up to date, and improve our copywriting.